-Grant Fowler is an agent working directly for the President.
+Grant Fowler is an agent for the President.

 A roustabout for much of his adult life, Fowler has held many jobs prior to being hired by the President, including being a barker at a carnival.
 His greatest love seems to have been flying, although the number of accidents he has had would make you wonder.

 While in his late 30's, Fowler was involved in a disastrous airlift of needed food and medicine to Biafra.
 Though this noble gesture nearly cost him his life, it did bring him to the attention, apparently, of the President and eventually the job as one of the several Special Agents who work directly for and answer on to the Chief Executive..

 Perhaps he learns his lesson because in the next adventure he is a good deal more personable (i.e., less of an ass).
 Needing a plausible cover identity to allow for international travel and activity, Fowler is made the head of a chain of resort hotels around the world and is looking to buy into an airline.
 Though his financial status was changed, however, his brusque, no-nonsense, demanding approach to everything remains.
 Still, it was an improvement.